Fur People In Our Life

 Joy (a.k.a Little Girl, Squeaky Mouse, Sweetie Pie) c.
 2010, Arrived 12/2016

 Joy is a 12+ year old, very round, 11 pound, fixed female black/tan tabby with silky fur.
 She is a very shy, but VERY affectionate and talkative cat (she makes little squeaky noise when talking to you) and is just a joy to be with.
 She craves physical contact, especially with me, and is most content when she is being petted or brushed or just sitting or laying next to me.
 She does not like it if I go out and makes her feeling known very loudly.
 She has a quite loud purr, especially when her tummy is being rubbed.
 While Hoover had spots and Cooper has stripes, Joy has very large, black, circular bands on her body and is called an Oyster Tabby.
 Like Cooper she has a white snoot.
 She also has very kinky whiskers that point in all direction and gives her a comical expression.
 She has gotten use to having a male cat around and has started to assert herself.
 Cooper and Joy tolerate each other but while Cooper wants to play with her she wants no part of it.
 She loves to get under the blanket with you at night and snuggle in.
 For a long time we were surprised that she had no interest in "people food," the "Temptations" cat treats that are like crack for cats, or any other cat food other than Blue Wilderness Chicken, and a daily hit on the aerosol whipped cream can.
-However, she recently has started eating pieces of chicken, pot roast, and bacon we have offered her as well as different dry foods..
+However, she recently has started eating pieces of chicken, pot roast, some wet cat food, and bacon as well as different dry foods..
 She has also amassed a collection of mousey toys that she keeps on the bed and usually sleeps among them.
 She will bring me one of them and drop it at my feet when she wants extra attention.

 Cooper (a.k.a.
 Skooter, Coopy, or Skittlecat) c.
 2012, Arrived 1/2015